strimzi/strimzi-kafka-operator/README.md

 #### Mount a volume containing the plugins

-1. Prepare a persistent volume which contains a directory with your plugin(s).
+1. Prepare a PersistentVolume which contains a directory with your plugin(s) and their dependencies and ensure these files are world-readable (`chmod -R a+r /path/to/your/directory`).
 2. Mount the volume into your Pod at the path `/opt/kafka/plugins/`

 #### Create a new image based on `enmasseproject/kafka-connect`